Summary of Submission Steps

 Step Nine: Abstract Text (included in the 2000 character limit - spaces are not counted)

-Your abstract may have up to 2000 characters, which does not include title, authors, affiliations, abstract text, tables, and graphics.
+Your abstract may have up to 2000 characters, which does not include title, authors, affiliations, tables, and graphics.
 Spaces are not counted.
 Do NOT include abstract title, authors or keywords in abstract text.
 Abstract text may be submitted using either of the following methods: Copy/paste, direct entry keystrokes, or file upload.
 Your abstract may be written without the use of the following bolded headers (Background, Materials, Results, Conclusion).
 However, your abstract should include a one to two sentence introduction, the description of the methods used, the results obtained, and a conclusion with inclusion of its significance.

 - Once your abstract text is saved, you will be given the opportunity to add a graphic or table.